glolichen/lios/journal.md

 4. Set up a loop device `sudo losetup -Pf --show disk.img`
 5. Format the partition (`parted` only creates) `sudo mkfs.fat -F 32 /dev/loopNp1`

+### Reading and writing

+To read and write for testing (i.e. from my real computer) simply set up the loop device (`sudo losetup -Pf --show disk.img`) and udiskie will automatically mount it.

 ### GPT

 Before we can even get to implementing/programming the file system, we need to first read the GUID Partition Table (GPT) to find a list of partitions, which is in Logical Block Address (LBA) 1, which by default is 512 bytes.
 The 32 LBAs from 2 to 33 are used to store partition entries.
 Each partition entry is 128 bytes so each LBA stores 4 partitions, so with 32 LBAs a maximum of 128 partitions is possible.